rajeshraju97/movieshub/README.md

 Open vs code
 Open terminal
 Use command line
-step 1 : git clone
+step 1 : start of the process
-step 2: edited the readme me file step 3: edited the readme me file step 4: edit the